skunpoj/pptx/REBUILD_INSTRUCTIONS.md

 # Rebuild Instructions for Playwright Fix

 ## Issue Fixed
-The Playwright browser cache permission error has been fixed in the Dockerfile by installing Playwright as `appuser` instead of `root`.
+The Playwright browser cache permission error has been fixed in the Dockerfile.
+Playwright is now installed as `root` (required for system dependencies with `--with-deps`), but the cache directory permissions are set so `appuser` can access the browsers via a symlink.

 ## How to Rebuild and Deploy